QuTech-Delft/OpenQL/docs/start.rst

     p.compile()

-This will generate the output files in *test_output* directory.
+This will generate the output files in the *test_output* directory.

 A good place to get started with with your own programs might be to copy `examples/getting_started.py` to some folder of your choice and start modifying it.
 For further examples, have a look at the test programs inside the "tests" directory.